Hybrid Courses @ LPC

 As mentioned above, participating in discussions with your students and giving feedback on assignments (and exams) are good ways.
 Both get recorded in Canvas and can be used as evidence for accreditation and auditing purposes.
 Initiating email communications works, too.
 Just be sure to use the Canvas Inbox because all emails get archived there.
-There are other ways to meet the guidelines, also, such as using webconferencing (make sure to record the sessions), chat, and social media, including Pronto which is built into every Canvas course.
+There are other ways to meet the guidelines, also, such as using webconferencing (make sure to record the sessions), chat, wikis, group work and social media, including Pronto which is built into every Canvas course.

 What other activities can be done online?

 Though these don't necessary meet the regular, effective contact guideles, you can have students complete group work, written papers, research on the Internet, quizzes, exams, practice quizzes, simulations, virtual field trips, games, peer-editing/critiquing, wikis, polls and surveys, debates, case studies, and presentations.
 These are just some of the activities; the web opens up possibilities that are limited only by your creativity level.

 Aside from activities, what should I post online to support my students?